Vital Records Online

 Order with confidence

-Learn how to order New Hampshire Death Certificates from the New Hampshire Secretary of State - Division of Vital Records Administration (SOS-DVRA).
+Learn how to order New Hampshire Death Certificate from the New Hampshire Secretary of State - Division of Vital Records Administration (SOS-DVRA).
 The processing time for records is 3 to 5 weeks.
 The state fee is $15.00 per certified copy, with each additional copy $10.00.
 Only authorized individuals can order certified copies.

-You can now order New Hampshire death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order New Hampshire death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the New Hampshire Secretary of State - Division of Vital Records Administration (SOS-DVRA) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the NH SOS-DVRA by following the specific steps and meeting certain requirements.

 To obtain your New Hampshire death certificate, you can order online now with VRO for the most efficient process.
 Alternatively, you can order in person or by mail from the New Hampshire Department of State (NHDS) Division of Vital Records Administration (DVRA).
 Confirm and review the associated costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.